minidomo/wineworld/README.md

 ## Project proposal

-WineWorld is a website that allows you to find wine that satisfies your taste.
-With information on wine bottles, vineyards, and regions, you will be able to explore all kinds of wine from all parts of the world!
+WineWorld is a website that allows you to find wines that satisfy your taste.
+With information on wine bottles, vineyards, and regions, you will be able to explore different wines from all parts of the world!

 ## APIs
 Wines: https://sampleapis.com/api-list/wines

 Vineyards: https://fusion.yelp.com/

 Regions: https://en.wikipedia.org/wiki/List_of_wine-producing_regions

 ## Models